A mathematical theory for understanding when abstract representations emerge in neural networks: Abstract representation emerges in the hidden layer, independent of single-neuron nonlinearity

 with the additional constraint $\mathbf{h}=B_{0}^{-1}\phi^{\delta}(\mathbf{h})$.
 Furthermore, this optimal solution can be attained when the network width $M> d_Y\left \lceil b_*\delta^{-1} \right \rceil$.

 Despite the differences, the optimal kernel in Eq.~\eqref{eq:opt_ker_2ndClass} still represents an abstract representation.
-Finally, repeating the limiting argument as before shows that this optimal representation kernel remains unchanged when taking $\delta\downarrow 0^{+}$ (SI \S 3.4).
+Finally, repeating the limiting argument as before shows that this representation kernel remains optimal when taking $\delta\downarrow 0^{+}$ (SI \S 3.4).